ibrahimgaha/ProFleet/DEPLOYMENT_GUIDE.md

 ## 📞 **Support:**

 If you encounter any issues:
-1. Check Vercel deployment logs
+1. Check Render deployment logs in the "Logs" tab
-2. Verify environment variables
+2. Verify environment variables in the "Environment" tab
 3. Test locally first with `python manage.py runserver`
+4. Use Render Shell to debug: `python manage.py shell`
-4. Check Django debug output
+5. Check Django debug output

 **Your PRO FLEET application is now ready for production! 🚀**